awslabs/yesiscan/README.md

 method can also return new iterators.
 This allows iterators to be composable, and perform individual tasks succinctly.
 For example, the git iterator knows how to download and store git repositories, and then return a new file system iterator at the location where it cloned the repository.
-Future iterators will be able to decompress tar and gz archives, download files over http, look inside rpm's, and so much more.
+The zip iterator knows how to decompress and unarchive zip files.
+The http iterator knows how to download a file over https.
+Future iterators will be able to decompress tar and gz archives, look inside rpm's, and so much more.

 ### Scanning